~/research

 For more information on the other members of my lab, please check out the short bio’s of my colleagues.

-The suggestions below are works that I personally find particularily interesting.
+The suggestions below are works that I personally find particularly interesting.

 They do not contain any personal work of which I am the first author.